passionguan/Dinero_Simulator_Usage_for_Cache_Experiments/README.md

 --------------------------------------------------------------
 --------------------------------------------------------------
 If you like this project, please star it and follow the author!
-How to do: click the "star" logo on the upper right corner for supporting, and
+How to do: click the "star" logo on the upper right corner for supporting, and follow the author in the homepage.
 --------------------------------------------------------------
 --------------------------------------------------------------
 Edited by Wenkai (wenkai.guan@marquette.edu), instructed by Cris (cristinel.ababei@marquette.edu);
 --------------------------------------------------------------
 -------------------------------------------------------------=
+This is one homework from Computer Architecture Course instructed by Cris (cristinel.ababei@marquette.edu);